 Although most power outages only last a few minutes to a few hours, the likelihood of an extended blackout is real.
 You don’t need an EMP in order to bring down the power grid for 3 or 4 days.

 Power outages are a perfect way to practice your bug-in plans.
 You’ll need a stockpile of food, water, and medicine.
 You need a way to keep you and your family warm and even entertained.

-Explosions are the preferred way for terrorists to mass murder people.
+Explosions are the preferred way for terrorists to mass kill people.
 Keep in mind that gas leaks can also cause an explosion unexpectedly.
 For example, a gas leak explosion in 2014 in Manhattan killed 8 people, injured 70 people and completely destroyed two apartment buildings.

 Next, you should assemble an Everyday Carry Kit that also has a small First-Aid Kit.
 Following an explosion, this will allow you to give first aid to anyone who needs it until the ambulances arrive.